 USC Curriculum — Delivered Online

 The online FNP program’s curriculum is designed and delivered by distinguished faculty, who are active, respected nurses in the field.
 With an integrative approach to health care, Nursing@USC teaches you to identify the root causes of health issues such as illness and premature death.
 As a student, you will explore the biomedical, psychological, social, cultural, environmental and economic influences on health care through an understanding of clinical research and evidence-based practice.

 The program incorporates online and in-person education.
 The online format allows you to seamlessly connect with USC faculty and fellow aspiring FNPs.
 You are encouraged to collaborate with your peers and faculty during online discussion groups, regularly held office hours and while attending two On-Campus Intensives.

-FNPs are advanced practice nurses who are qualified to deliver many of the same services as physicians, including:
+FNPs are advanced practice nurses who are qualified to deliver high-level health services, including:

 Providing patient education and counseling to promote wellness